selfdriven-foundation/selfdriven-ventures/README.md

 - Building roadmap

 ### Scope
-- Research and application of the selfdrivenOS to help individuals and organisations create ventures.
+- Research and application of the selfdrivenOS to help individuals and organisations create ventures - in the age of intelligence.
 - Using GenAI (heyOcto).
 - Focus on organisation and accountability.
 - Organic & non-organic resource engagement and management.
 - Resource efficiency to enable more ventures
 - Organic outcomes - i.e. individual growth / purpose / better state-of-mind
+- Connecting people for collaborative ventures

 > Non-organic resources: tokenised assets, including intelligence.